corea1836/kotlin-lotto-precourse/README.md

 - The Engine must thorws an Exception(only IllegalArgumentException or IllegalStateException) and re-prompt input from that step, if the user inputs invalid data.

-## LotteryTicket
+## Lotto
-- The ticekt must consitst of unique numbers in the range from 1 to 45.
+- The Lotto must consitst of unique numbers in the range from 1 to 45.
-- The ticket must contain bonus number is a single, separate number.
+- The Lotto must contain bonus number is a single, separate number.